GRADUATE POLICIES, PROCEDURES AND FORMS

 Transfer credits toward graduate engineering degrees will, in general, be granted for appropriate academic work completed with a grade of "B" or better (or equivalent) at an accredited university and the requested transfer credit(s) were not used to fulfill any previous degree requirements.
 A maximum of six graduate credits may be transferred toward graduate degree requirements and normally these credits must have been earned within the seven year period in which a student is expected to complete the degree.
 Transfer credits are not included in the calculation of the grade point average.

-Engineering student requests for authorized withdrawal from a course will be automatically approved by the Dean of Engineering until the date given in the academic calendar.
+Engineering student requests for authorized withdrawal from a course will be automatically approved by the Assoc.
+Dean for Graduate Studies until the date given in the academic calendar.
 After that date the student must present a valid reason for the request, such as serious personal or medical problems.
-The Dean of Engineering will decide whether or not to grant these requests based on the information supplied by the student, recommendations from the faculty member teaching the course and the chairperson of the department in which the student is majoring.
-The Dean will inform the student of his decision and the reason for it.
+The Assoc.
+Dean for Graduate Studies will decide whether or not to grant these requests based on the information supplied by the student, recommendations from the faculty member teaching the course and the chairperson of the department in which the student is majoring.
+The Assoc.
+Dean will inform the student of his decision and the reason for it.

-Graduate students in engineering who withdraw voluntarily from the program for any reason should notify the Dean of Engineering of this fact in writing, email Dr. G.F.
+Graduate students in engineering who withdraw voluntarily from the program for any reason should notify the Assoc.
+Dean for Graduate Studies in writing, email Dr. G.F.
 Jones.
-Graduate students who are withdrawn and wish to resume their studies in engineering must request approval for their readmission to the program in writing from the Dean of Engineering.
+Graduate students who are withdrawn and wish to resume their studies in engineering must request approval for their readmission to the program in writing from the Assoc.
+Dean for Graduate Studies.